Recording a Customer Payment

 - Enter the total payment received from this customer at the top of the screen.

 - All unpaid invoices for that customer will be displayed.
 For each invoice that the customer is paying in full, click “Pay In Full” in the row for that invoice.
-In the example below, Ben paid you $30.00, which is not enough to pay both invoices in full.

 If the customer is paying less than the full amount due, click “Pay Partial” in the row for that invoice and enter the partial amounts in the Applied boxes for each item on the invoice.
 In this example, there is $3.50 remaining that will be applied to the next invoice.